top of page

 YIN YOGA

-As one of the leading teachers in Yin yoga, Bernie Clark, says: “Yin yoga is not meant to be comfortable; it will take you well outside your comfort zone.
-Much of the benefit of the practice will come from staying in this zone of discomfort, despite the mind’s urgent pleas to leave.”
+As renowned Yin yoga teacher Bernie Clark states, “Yin yoga is not meant be comfortable; it will take you well outside your comfort zone.
+Much of the benefit of the practice will from staying in this zone of discomfort, despite the mind’s urgent pleas to leave.”

 bottom of page